-If you are 23 years or over from the 1st January of this year you will be asked for a copy of your passport.
-Applications should be made before the 21st September 2017.
+If you are 23 years or over from the 1st January 2018 you will be asked for a copy of your passport.
 A member of the College’s admissions team will be in touch to discuss your course entry requirements.

 Applicants over 23 years